 "But what are your moral ground?"
-A sass field is ramed sestimed emerged visetile

-To which the white man now shouts -Me First."
-A solution of several way solution of the solution
+To which the white man now shouts -

+Me First."

 And that is what Bakke is all about.

 SPRING CALENDAR OF CLASSES BY ASIAN COUNSELING & REFERRAL SERVICE

 The Asian Counseling & Referral Service is sponsoring a Community Education Program.
 This program provides education in the areas of parenting, parent effectiveness training, assertiveness training, stress reduction, drug education and sex education.
-Each of these workshops deals with child management, decision making skills, identifying value differences and communication skills.
-Through familiarizing parents and other concerned adults to these different areas of learning, we can begin to find solutions to problems before it reach crisis
+Each of these work-shops deals with child management, decision making skills, identifying value differences and communication skills.
+Through familiarizing parents and other concerned adults to these different areas of learning, we can begin to find solutions to problems before it reach crisis proportion.